Labrador Uranium (CSE: LUR)(OTC: LURAF) Executive Chairman Philip Williams on Transformational Acquisition Creating a Premier Canadian Company

 Philip Williams: Absolutely.
 Thanks, Gerardo.

 Gerardo Del Real: All right.
-Chat soon.Click here to see more from Labrador Uranium
+Chat soon.Click here to see more from Latitude Uranium